Neil Robinson (baseball): Semi-Pro

-Robinson and his brother John played for the Illinois Giants in the spring of 1928.
+In 1927, Robinson and his brother moved to Grand Rapids, Michigan to play for the semi-pro Grand Rapids Colored Athletics.
+The following year the brothers start the season with the Illinois Giants.
 The Giants, based out of the Chicago area, were a barnstorming team that traveled through Illinois, Indiana, and Michigan.
-By June of that year the brothers were playing for the Fox Jewelry Colored Giants based out of Grand Rapids.
+By June of that year though, the brothers had returned to Grand Rapids and were playing for the Fox Jewelry Colored Giants.
 Robinson would play for the Fox Giants through 1929.
 In 1930 the brothers moved south and both signed with the Lexington Hard Hitters.
 Robinson would also play several games for the Lockland Valley Tigers that year, but for the majority of the season he was a member of the Hard Hitters.
 In 1931 Neil played for both the Gary, Indiana Steel City Giants and the Gray Grasselli Giants.
 He returned to Grand Rapids playing for the Fineis Oils Giants in 1932 and the Pere Marquette Giants in 1933.

 During his time in Grand Rapids and Lexington, Robinson was known for both his hitting and fielding.
-Robinson was selected as part of a Grand Rapid All-Star team on three occasions to play major league teams.
+Robinson was selected as part of a Grand Rapids All-Star team on three occasions to play major league teams.
 He took part in exhibition games against the Philadelphia Athletics, Detroit Tigers, and St. Louis Cardinals.
 In twelve at bats, he had five hits.

 Homestead Grays

 In 1934, Robinson was hired by Cumberland Posey to play for the Homestead Grays.
 He replaced outfielder Vic Harris who was now a member of the Pittsburgh Crawfords.
 Robinson's batting average at the end of the 1934 season was .241.
 1934 was his only season with the Grays.
-A drinking problem, that would plaque Robinson through out his career, led to his dismissal from the team.
+A drinking problem that would plague Robinson throughout his career led to his dismissal from the team.

 Cincinnati Tigers

 Robinson played with the Cincinnati Tigers from 1935 to 1937.
-In 1935 and 1936 the Tigers were a member of the Indiana-Ohio League and associate with both the Negro National League and the Negro Southern League.
-In 1937 the Tigers joined the newly formed Negro American League.
+In 1935 and 1936, the Tigers were a member of the Indiana-Ohio League and associate with both the Negro National League and the Negro Southern League.
+In 1937, the Tigers joined the newly formed Negro American League.
 Robinson would develop into a power hitter while playing in Cincinnati.
 In 1936 he batted .419 and in 1937 his average was .301.
-In 1936 Robinson reportedly hit the longest home run in the Sherwood Oval.
-The ball “hit the 472-foot sign on about three bounces.”
+In 1936, Robinson reportedly hit the longest home run in the Sherwood Oval.
+The ball "hit the 472-foot sign on about three bounces."
 He finished the 1936 season with 34 home runs against all levels of competition.